bpelikan/GitBlogs/_posts/2015-08-26-How-to-Use-Google-Maps-Android-API-Utility-Library-in-Android-Studio.md

 * **Marker clustering** — handles the display of a large number of points
 * **Heat maps** — display a large number of points as a heat map
-* **IconGenerator** — display text on your Markers (see screenshot to the right)
+* **IconGenerator** — display text on your Markers
 * **Poly decoding and encoding** — compact encoding for paths, interoperability with Maps API web services
 * **Spherical geometry** — for example: computeDistance, computeHeading, computeArea
 * **KML** — displays KML data (Caution: Beta!)
 * **GeoJSON** — displays and styles GeoJSON data

+A simple documentation about the usage of these features based on a demo can be found in *Google Developers* page [Google Maps Android API Utility Library](https://developers.google.com/maps/documentation/android/utility/?hl=zh-cn).
+And you can also refer to the [javadoc](http://googlemaps.github.io/android-maps-utils/javadoc/).

 When I tried to use the library in my Android Studio (Windows OS) project, I met some problems.
-It is not as simple as the document describes.
+It is not as simple as the [document](http://googlemaps.github.io/android-maps-utils/) describes.
+A reference for setting up in Eclipse can be found in the [Google Maps Android API Utilities Setup](https://developers.google.com/maps/documentation/android/utility/setup?hl=zh-cn).

 As we know, we have three ways to use a library in Android Studio project: *Module dependency*, *Remote binary dependency* and *Local binary dependency*.
 (Go to [Configure Gradle Builds](https://developer.android.com/tools/building/configuring-gradle.html) for detail).
 See the following code that we can use in the module `build.gradle`, not the project `build.gradle`